 Fraunhofer CAP (Centre for Applied Photonics) has a vacancy, due to planned growth, for talented, imaginative researchers who would revel in a varied, applied R&D setting.
-The role will support and facilitate cutting edge research, design and development activities in laser, quantum and other optical systems in collaboration with industry customers and partners.
+The role will support and facilitate cutting edge research, design and development activities in collaboration with industry customers and partners.

 We welcome applications from people at all stages of their career and we enjoy our team being diverse in every way.
 Our team is bright, engaging, welcoming, helpful and we want like-minded individuals who want to make a difference and really contribute.
 Your attitude and ambition are as important to us as any of the details below.
 We hope for candidates who are sociable and professional, have strong oral and written communication skills and experience of applied R&D in an academic or industrial environment.